Learning to Fly: IP Flight FAQs

 How will I get to my program?

-To accommodate students during this unique season, IP will not be providing group flights for fall 2021, academic year 2021-22 and spring 2022 students.
+Beginning Fall 2021, IP will no longer provide group flights for fall, academic year and spring students.
 Our intention is that our new policy will reduce personal costs and create more flexibility.
 Starting in fall 2021, students will book travel individually utilizing Pepperdine's travel partner, Corniche Travel.
 Students can arrange their flight with help from Corniche based on their own unique travel needs.
 Students can depart from their preferred location and do not need to depart via LAX.

 Why Do I Need to Book Using Corniche Travel?